Serena Williams’ Daughter Olympia Rocks the Runway at NYFW

-Serena Williams’ daughter, Alexis Olympia, has made her New York Fashion Week debut!
+Serena Williams’ daughter, Alexis Olympia, has made her New York Fashion Week debut -- with none other than Kim Kardashian West in the front row.

 The 2-year-old cutie rocked the runway with Williams on Tuesday, wearing a black top and colorful shoes, and with her hair piled into a high pony.